How To Clear Your Pool With Flocculant [Guide]

 How to Get Floc Out of Pool

 If you’ve gotten a bit too excited while adding the floc, leave the pool alone for a few more days to give it more undisturbed time to sink to the bottom.
-It’s recommended not to swim when the floc is in the pool, because as you can imagine, it’s not so pleasant and might irritate your skin.
+It’s recommended not to swim when the floc is in the pool.
+As you can imagine, it’s not so pleasant and might irritate your skin.

-Vacuum again after a few days (several times if need be!) to clear up the debris that have hopefully settled by now.
+Vacuum again after a few days, even several times if needed, to clear up the debris that have hopefully settled by now.
 If this is still not working, you’ll have to empty the pool and refill it to start again.

 Common Problems with Pool Flocculant